 Probiotic containing foods are those that actually contain beneficial bacterial strains.
 These include yoghurt, kimchi and sauerkraut.

 Prebiotics are the ‘food’ for our existing gut bacteria.
-Prebiotic rich foods include: chickpeas, bananas, barley and cooked, then cooled boiled potatoes.
+Prebiotic rich foods include: chickpeas, bananas, barley and cooked, then cooled boiled potatoes, for instance.

 4. Anti-inflammatory rich foods